Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_25_AlphaMissense/Group_25_AlphaMissense.md

 Once the pre-training stage has been completed, AlphaMissense enters a fine-tuning stage where it undergoes weak supervision on human sequence variation.
 “Benign” labels are assigned to variants frequently observed in human and primate populations, while “Pathogenic” labels are assigned to variants absent from these populations.
 The model is then challenged for each position on a protein that is masked, to determine whether a particular variant at that position will be present or absent in the human population.
 A benefit to the approach taken in the fine-tuning stage is that AlphaMissense avoids introducing biases from human-curated annotations for variants in the population, and rather focuses on the actual observed variant frequencies.

-Finally, a diverse amount of datasets were used to evaluate AlphaMissense’s predictions, such as the ClinVar annotated missense variants database (https://pubmed.ncbi.nlm.nih.gov/29165669/), a de novo mutations database (https://www.nature.com/articles/nature21062), as well as experimental MAVE data in the ProteinGym benchmark set (https://www.biorxiv.org/content/10.1101/2023.12.07.570727v1).
+Finally, a diverse amount of datasets were used to evaluate AlphaMissense’s predictions, such as the [ClinVar annotated missense variants database](https://pubmed.ncbi.nlm.nih.gov/29165669/), a [de novo mutations database](https://www.nature.com/articles/nature21062), as well as experimental MAVE data in the [ProteinGym benchmark set](https://www.biorxiv.org/content/10.1101/2023.12.07.570727v1).

 To summarize the big picture, three important inductive biases inform AlphaMissense’s model:
-Structural context
+1. **Structural context**
-Protein evolutionary history
+2. **Protein evolutionary history**
-Observed sequence variation
+3. **Observed sequence variation**

 ## Performance